Medically reviewed on April 26, 2017.

 OnabotulinumtoxinA (Botox), also called botulinum toxin type A, is made from the bacteria that causes botulism.
-Botulinum toxin blocks nerve activity in the muscles, causing a temporary reduction in muscle activity.
+Botulinum toxin blocks nerve activity in the muscles.

-Botox is used to treat cervical dystonia (severe spasms in the neck muscles), muscle spasms in the arms and hands, and severe underarm sweating (hyperhidrosis).
+Botox is used to treat cervical dystonia (severe spasms in the neck muscles).
+Botox is also used to treat muscle spasms (stiffness) in the upper limbs (elbows, wrists, fingers) or lower limbs (ankles, toes).
+Botox is also used to treat severe underarm sweating (hyperhidrosis).

 Botox is also used to treat certain eye muscle conditions caused by nerve disorders.
 This includes uncontrolled blinking or spasm of the eyelids, and a condition in which the eyes do not point in the same direction.